 Pupil Support Leaders attend parents’ consultations like other subject teachers so acan be seen at that time.
 They are also happy to be contacted by parents regarding any concerns or information you think might be relevant for school to know about your child.
 The key message is get in touch if you need to.

-Support for Learning teachers help any pupil who has an issue affecting learning – this could include, for example, speaking English as a second language, dyslexia, autism spectrum, ADHD, visual/hearing impairment.
-Pupils may have received additional support at primary and there will be discussions as part of the transition process with primary school colleagues well before arrival at high school.
-All additional needs are shared with teaching staff prior to the induction days and updated throughout the session.
+Support for Learning teachers help any pupil who has an issue affecting learning – this could include, for example, speaking English as an additional language (EAL), dyslexia, autism spectrum, ADHD, visual/hearing impairment.
+Pupils may have received additional support at primary and for these pupils there will be extensive joint planning and collaboration with primary school colleagues well before arrival at high school.
 Pupils may be offered an “enhanced” transition, such as getting to know teachers or the school environment in advance to help with settling in.

-If you have not already had contact with Support for Learning staff and have concerns relating to your child’s learning where additional support may be needed then you can contact staff to discuss this.
-At Trinity Academy, there are two full-time teachers in this department.
-They are supported by Pupil Support Assistants to help individual pupils.
-There are also visiting teachers who specialise in English as a Second Language.
-The department has a number of laptops which can be used in lessons to support learning – these have to be collected from the Support for Learning base and taken to relevant classrooms.
+If you have not already had contact with Support for Learning staff and have concerns relating to your child’s learning where additional support may be needed, then do contact staff to discuss this.
+At Trinity Academy, there are two full-time teachers in this department and one part-time teacher.
+They are supported by Pupil Support Assistants to support individual pupils.
+There are also visiting teachers who specialise in EAL.
+The department has a small number of laptops which can be used in lessons to support learning – these have to be collected from the Support for Learning base and taken to relevant classrooms.
 Pupils can bring in their own tablets/phones, but these cannot connect to school wi-fi.